 The word "residence" has its normal meaning and for an individual this is a dwelling in which he or she habitually lives; in other words it is his or her home.
 It follows that actual physical occupation of the dwelling-house by the individual is necessary before a claim can be accepted that it is or was his or her residence.
 Whilst each case must depend on its own facts, a dwelling-house should not be regarded as an individual's residence where the occupation is on a purely temporary basis.
-For example an individual may acquire a house and then decide not to make it his residence and before disposing of it he or she may arrange to make his or her home in a second house so that the first house clearly never was his or her residence.
+For example an individual may acquire a house and then decide not to make it his residence and before disposing of it he or she may arrange to make his or her residence.
 Nevertheless he or she may stay in the first house for a very short period in an attempt to show that it was his or her main residence.
 Exemption should not be granted in respect of such a period of nominal occupation.
 Similarly a few nights spent in a house whilst repairs and redecoration are carried out prior to its disposal would not be sufficient to establish a claim for exemption.